 - vii.
 Deficiency 7- No CDD requirement when there are doubts as to the veracity or adequacy of previously obtained customer identification data.
-This requirement would now be included in Regulation 12 of the proposed POCA Regulations. - viii.
+This requirement is now included in Regulation 11 of POCA Regulations; deficiency was therefore closed. - viii.
 Deficiency 8 -Exemptions from CDD in the GNs, to the extent implemented, go beyond the risk sensitive measures allowed under c.
 5.3 and c.
 5.9, and in some cases beyond the POCA Regulations.
-The country indicated that this matter will be addressed through revised GNs. - ix.
+The country indicated that this matter will be addressed through revised GNs and to be included in the AML/TF Code, which are still underway. - ix.
 Deficiency 9-No explicit requirement to verify the identity of the ultimate natural persons who control an entity, and of persons authorized to act on behalf of a corporate entity, partnership or other legal arrangement, and provisions of power to bind entity limited to the power to open and operate accounts.
-This requirement would now be included in several sections of the proposed POCA Regulations. - x.
+This requirement is now included in several sections of the POCA Regulations (POCA Regulation 6, especially sub regulation 1 (d) and Regulation 10; Regulation 4 also makes reference to the concept of beneficial ownership).
+This deficiency was closed. - x.
 Deficiency 10- Insufficient requirements for identification of legal arrangements such as trusts/trustees, including measures to determine settlors, beneficiaries and other parties to a trust.
-With regard to this matter, greater and detailed provisions for legal arrangements, trusts and trustees were introduced in the draft POCA Regulations (particularly Regulation 6 and Schedule 4). - xi.
+This matter is addressed in the Code, to be passed by the end of 2014.
+This recommendation is outstanding. - xi.
 Deficiency 11- Narrow requirement to obtain information on the purpose and intended nature, limited to accounts and does not extend to the broader business relationship.
-This requirement would now be specifically included in the new POCA Regulations, specifically for business relationships (Regulation 6). - xii.
+This requirement is now specifically included in the new POCA Regulations, specifically for business relationships (Regulation 6, sub regulation 1 (f)).
+This matter was addressed. - xii.
 Deficiency 12- Ongoing CDD requirements do not include update of CDD records particularly with respect to higher risk business relationships.
-With regard to this point, proposed rules now introduce the need for periodic update of CDD records in Regulation 14, according to the risk of the business relationship, subject to analysis.
-The country would also be establishing a limit to the time CDD records can remain without updates (i.e. one year) and specify that risk assessments should also be regularly updated. - xiii.
-Deficiency 13- No requirements for enhanced CDD for higher risk clients and exemptions from identification verification go beyond the criteria for simplified CDD.
-This matter will in principle be addressed through Regulations 8, 14 and 17 of the POCA Regulations. - xiv.
+With regard to this point, POCA Regulations refer to the need for periodic update of CDD records in Regulation 23, according to the risk of the business relationship, subject to analysis.
+The country would also be establishing a limit to the time CDD records can remain without updates (i.e. one year) and specify that risk assessments should also be regularly updated (Regulation 13).
+This matter was also addressed. - xiii.
+Deficiency 13 No requirements for enhanced CDD for higher risk clients and exemptions from identification verification go beyond the criteria for simplified CDD.
+This matter was partially addressed through Regulations 14 and 16 of the POCA Regulations.
+However, it should be mentioned that provision in Regulation 16 (1) (a) (i) is too broad, by indicating that services providers (it is stated in a generic manner) will not be subject to AML/CFT requirements and the concept of services provider goes beyond "financial institutions" mentioned in the standard as an example of cases where simplified due diligence applies and covers DNFBPs.
+It also adds that this only applies provided that there is adequate supervision and in the case of DNFBPs supervision is yet to start.
+Also with regard to Regulation 16 (1) (a) (ii), in cases of foreign regulated entities, it should be clarified how this will be assessed.
+Authorities indicated that Regulation 16 will be further developed in the Code to be issued. - xiv.
 Deficiency 14- No requirement to terminate an existing business relationship in the circumstances covered by c.
 5.16.
-This matter would be fixed by the proposed POCA Regulations, particularly Regulation 13. - xv.
-Deficiency 15- The identification exemptions in the POCA Regulations should not apply when there is suspicion of ML or FT.
-This matter seems to be fixed by the proposed Regulation 17 of the POCA Regulations where an exemption does not apply in cases "where the services provider suspects money laundering or terrorist financing". - xvi.
-Deficiency 16- No requirement to apply CDD requirements to customers existing at the date the POCA Regulations came into effect, on the basis of materiality and risk.
-This aspect would certainly be solved with the risk management concepts that would be introduced by POCA Regulations. - xvii.
-Deficiency 17- Requirement to perform CDD on existing customers is limited to the beneficial owners of anonymous of fictitious name accounts, and no requirement to close such accounts existing at the time the POCA Regulations came into effect.
-This matter seems to be fixed by proposed POCA Regulations which introduce ongoing monitoring for existing customers (Reg.
-12).
-Also, as explained above, a provision against anonymous or fictitious accounts would be established.
+This matter was fixed by POCA Regulations, particularly Regulation 12, which discusses ceasing a transaction or terminating a business